genderkit/genderkit/_articles/hair-transplants.md

 ### Where can I learn more?

-You can read more about hair transplants on the [NHS Choices website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/hair-transplant.aspx).
+You can read more about hair transplants on the [NHS website](http://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/hair-transplant.aspx).

 ### References